-The first thing we should know is, every Excel formula starts with the equals to sign (‘=’) inside an Excel cell.
+First, every Excel formula starts with the equals sign (‘=’) inside an Excel cell.
 After this sign, you can write the equation in which you want Excel to perform calculations or any inbuilt function name (Ex.
-SUM) which performs a calculation and returns the output in a given cell.
+SUM), which performs a calculation and returns the output in a given cell.

 How to Write Formula in Excel?

-Let’s understand How to Write formula in excel with a few examples.
+Let’s understand How to Write the formula in Excel with a few examples.

-Step 1: Suppose we have two numbers 120 and 240 in cell A1 and A2 respectively in the Excel sheet.
+Step 1: Suppose we have two numbers, 120 and 240, in cells A1 and A2, respectively, in the Excel sheet.
 See the screenshot below:

-Step 2: In cell A4, start typing the equation by simply using equals to sign and then use 120 + 240 to add these two values up.
+Step 2: In cell A4, start typing the equation by simply using equals to sign and then using 120 + 240 to add these two values.
 See the screenshot below for a better understanding.

 This is how a basic formula can be entered under Microsoft Excel.
-Now, what if we change the numbers in cell A1 and A2 to some different values?
+What if we change the numbers in cells A1 and A2 to different values?
 Will the formula under cell A3 change values?
 Well, let’s see by doing so.

-If you will check cell A3, it is still showing the result for old values (i.e. 120 + 140 = 360).
-Because in cell A3, we have used the equation as 120 + 140.
-These are values that are fixed and not the dynamic ones.
-Therefore, in order to get rid of such a situation, Excel also provides an option to be able to use dynamic ranges under an equation/formula for that sake.
+If you check cell A3, it still shows the result for old values (i.e. 120 + 140 = 360).
+Because in cell A3, we have used the equation 120 + 140.
+These are values that are fixed and not dynamic ones.
+Therefore, to eliminate such a situation, Excel also provides an option to use dynamic ranges under an equation/formula for that sake.

 Step 5: In cell A3, tweak the formula to =A2+ A3.
-What we tried doing here is, instead of giving number as an argument, we have supplied the cells which contain a number as an argument.
-This will be beneficial when you change the numbers in cells A2, A3, values in cell A4 will automatically change after performing the operations.
-This is how making you formula dynamic using a range of cells work.
+What we tried doing here is, instead of giving a number as an argument, we supplied the cells containing a number as an argument.
+This will be beneficial when you change the numbers in cells A2 and A3; values in cell A4 will automatically change after performing the operations.
+This is how making your formula dynamic using a range of cells works.

-After using the above formula the output shown below:
+After using the above formula, the output is shown below:

-Now, if I change the values under cell A1 and A2, the results in cell A3 will automatically change.
+If I change the values under cells A1 and A2, the results in cell A3 will automatically change.
 See the screenshot below.

-Suppose we have data as shown below across the first and second row of different columns (A to E) and we wanted to get a sum for each column in their third-row respectively.
-We’ll see how excel works on this situation.
+Suppose we have data as shown below across the first and second rows of different columns (A to E), and we wanted to get a sum for each column in their third row, respectively.
+We’ll see how Excel works in this situation.

 Step 1: In cell A3, create an equation using a dynamic range of cells that sums the values under A1 and A2.
 You can use =A1+A2 as a formula under cell A3 to get the sum of the numbers within those cells.